C2.1 Identify when symbols are being used as variables, and describe how they are being used.

 • make connections between representations.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Modélisation et algèbre, Fascicule 2, Situations d'égalité, p.
 51-54.

 It is also important to have students observe that there are quantities that do not change in their daily lives.
-This awareness will help them better grasp the concept of constant later in their learning.
-Finding quantities in their everyday lives that stay the same and quantities that can change will help students understand the concept of variable.
+Quantities that remain the same are also referred to as “constants”.
+Identifying quantities in real life that stay the same and those that can change will help students understand the concept of variability.

 Here is an example of an authentic problem situation illustrating a progressive path towards developing an understanding of the meaning of the symbol.